Relationship science: it’s a thing. But what exactly is it, and why is it worth paying attention to?

 Let’s face it, we’re all looking for the secret to relationship happiness.
 After all, as human beings, we’re wired for connection.
-Each person and every relationship is intricately unique, but new research shows how there may be certain commonalities that successful, happy, long-lasting relationships—in all their beautiful diversity—share.
-(Spoiler alert: porn isn’t on the list.)
+Each person and every relationship is intricately unique, but this research shows how there may be certain commonalities that successful, happy, long-lasting relationships—in all their beautiful diversity—share.

-In their recent analysis of 11,196 romantic relationships via 43 different studies, researchers ultimately found five commonalities among happy couples.
+In their 2020 analysis of 11,196 romantic relationships via 43 different studies, researchers ultimately found five commonalities among happy couples.

 Let’s dive in, and while we’re at it, take a look at how porn can harm each of these aspects in relationships because we’re an awareness-raising organization that educates on the harmful effects of porn using science, facts, and personal accounts.

 1. How individuals perceive their partner’s commitment to the relationship

 Vital to the longevity of intimate relationships is having the confidence that your partner will stick by you.
 And on the flip side, feeling like your partner isn’t fully committed can lead to a downward spiral of negative thoughts and worries that are ultimately less than conducive to long-term relationship success.

 Sex and relationship expert Tammy Nelson, Ph.D. shares, “How we perceive our partner’s commitment to the relationship is more important than how we perceive their commitment to us.
 If we believe they’re committed to staying together no matter what—even when we’re a horrible partner—then we can relax and feel confident that our relationship will weather any [situation], including a pandemic.”